avtanshgupta/MDE.Learn.Chatbot/README.md

 - Successful acceptance returns 202 and logs progress lines prefixed with `[app.updater]`

 Manual triggers:
-- In the app sidebar, click “Run update now” (respects the daily limit)
-- From another terminal while the app is running:
 ```bash
 curl -X POST http://127.0.0.1:8799/update
 ```